rizkashifs/bedrock-genai/README.md

-Repo with the Backend structure of a Typical GenAI Rag App using Bedrock
+Repo with the Backend structure of a Typical GenAI Rag App using AWS Bedrock (or any Framework)

 # Repo Structure
 bedrock_genai/